 * IPM Institute of North America, 2017

 We are using and sharing the results of this study to better inform our approach to IPM adoption across our supply chain.
-The study has also supported our continuous improvement work to lead grower training programs and workshops through our sustainable sourcing engagements in oats, wheat, dry milled corn, and sugar beets based around the Field to Market Field Print Calculator and Canadian Field Print Initiative.
-These workshops are led in partnership with our key suppliers as well as the IPM Institute of North America.
-The goals and objectives of the IPM workshops include working with suppliers to identify and prioritize challenges and opportunities for improving practices and outcomes.
-To date, we’ve completed seven workshops with a total of 95 farms participating and completing surveys developed by the IPM Institute and General Mills.
+The study has also supported our continuous improvement work to lead grower training programs and workshops through our sustainable sourcing engagements in oats, wheat, dry milled corn, and sugar beets based around the Field to Market Field Print Calculator.
+We delivered these workshops in partnership with our key suppliers as well as the IPM Institute of North America.
+The goals and objectives of the workshops include working with suppliers to identify and prioritize challenges and opportunities for improving practices and outcomes.
+To date, we’ve completed seven workshops with a total of 95 farms completing surveys developed by the IPM Institute and General Mills.
 These farmers represent approximately 136,000 acres of wheat and sugar beet production.
-Moving forward, we plan to survey sustainability participants annually to better understand IPM practice adoption and opportunities for improvement, and more meaningfully connected integrated pest management to regenerative agriculture approaches.
+Moving forward, we plan to survey sustainability participants annually to better understand IPM practice adoption, identify opportunities for improvement, and more meaningfully connected integrated pest management to regenerative agriculture approaches.

 Grower survey results